ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

   through rally could create a concern.
 In this scenario we could see the TWAP of the token significantly lag the actual market price and create an opportunity for sponsors to mint tokens with less collateral than what they can sell them from in the market.
 It is important to note that this is an edge case scenario either driven by an irrational change in market expectations or it can be driven by a “fat finger” mistake which is a vulnerability to any market.
-Even in this edge case we believe the design of the token and the parameters chosen should mitigate risks.
+Even in this edge case, we believe the design of the token and the parameters chosen should mitigate risks.
 The current Expiring Multi Party
-  (EMP) contract requires sponsors to mint tokens with enough collateral to meet the Global Collateral Ratio (GCR) which has stood well above 200% for other contracts.
+  (EMP) the contract requires sponsors to mint tokens with enough collateral to meet the Global Collateral Ratio (GCR) which has stood well above 200% for other contracts.
 Therefore, assuming the GCR is similar for R3, the market would need to first rally at least 100% before potentially being exposed.
   If the sponsor wishes to withdraw collateral below the GCR they would request a “slow withdrawal” which would subject him to a 2 hour “liveness period” where anybody can liquidate the position if it fell below the required collateral ratio.
-The combination of the GCR and 2 hour “liveness period” allows the 2 hour TWAP to “catch up” to the market price and would protect from this scenario and deter sponsors from attempting to exploit it.
+The combination of the GCR and 2 hours “liveness period” allows the 2 hours TWAP to “catch up” to the market price and would protect from this scenario and deter sponsors from attempting to exploit it.

 Also, The trading price of R3 is the expected aggregate RAI redemption rate at the end of April and May.
-This is slow moving by default, so price manipulation for the two-hour TWAP should be challenging.
+This is slow-moving by default, so price manipulation for the two-hour TWAP should be challenging.
 However, the price may be volatile during earlier periods of the month.
 This is due to the lack of information about the future.
 It is expected these prices become less volatile as the cutoff/expiration date nears.